 Using a UK GHIC (or UK EHIC) when abroad

 You should take your UK GHIC (or UK EHIC) with you when you travel abroad.
 If you need medically necessary treatment, you'll need to present the card to the hospital (or other service provider) that is treating you – make sure that you are being treated at a public health provider and not a private one.
 Keep all receipts and paperwork.

 Depending on the country you visit you may be expected to pay all or part of your bill upfront and then claim a refund afterwards.

-It is important that you keep documents relating to your treatment.
-The NHS Business Services Authority (BSA) may ask you for more information to check your eligibility and the cost of the treatment you had.
+Keep all documents relating to your treatment.
+You may need to provide more information to confirm your eligibility and the cost of the treatment you had.
+This could include:

 - receipts or invoices relating to treatment

 - confirmation of payments made to healthcare institutions

 - documents relating to insurance cover if your insurer paid for treatment

 - discharge documents

 NHS Overseas Healthcare Services will look at your claim to decide whether you were charged when you should have been covered.
 If they determine that your treatment should have been covered by the UK GHIC or UK EHIC, they'll reimburse you or your insurer for the costs of treatment that are covered by your card.